davisriedel/shadow-lynx/README.md

-# shadow-lynx
+# ShadowLynx

-Port shadcn/ui to Lynx
+ShadowLynx is an ongoing effort to port [shadcn/ui](https://ui.shadcn.com/) to [Lynx](https://lynxjs.org/index.html).
+Feel free to contribute to this project.